eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/createContentFilteredTopic.rst

  * The expression parameters can be modified using the |ContentFilteredTopic::set_expression_parameters-api| member function.
+   The same constraints as when creating a ContentFilteredTopic apply.

  * The filter expression can be modified along with the expression parameters using the
    |ContentFilteredTopic::set_filter_expression-api| member function.